Southern States Energy Board: Early history

 These efforts resulted in the creation of a Regional Advisory Council on Nuclear Energy (RACNE), which first convened in Atlanta on February 1–2, 1957, with representatives from 14 states in attendance.
 Administrative support for the Council, originally provided by SREB, was transferred to the Council of State Governments' regional office.

-By September 1961, with eight states having ratified a proposed interstate compact, RACNE became the "Southern Interstate Nuclear Board" (SINB), the precursor to the SSEB, which then was officially sanctioned by enactment of Public Law 87-563, filed by Tennessee Senator Albert Gore Sr. and signed into law by President John F. Kennedy on July 31, 1962.
+On June 17, 1961, the Southern Interstate Nuclear Compact went into effect, with Florida being the seventh state to join.
+By September 1961, with eight states having ratified a proposed interstate compact, RACNE became the Southern Interstate Nuclear Board (SINB), the precursor to the SSEB, which then was officially sanctioned by enactment of Public Law 87-563, filed by Tennessee Senator Albert Gore Sr. and signed into law by President John F. Kennedy on July 31, 1962.